radams15/castor/README.md

 - Open Castor and visit gemini://gemini.circumlunar.space and enjoy your trip!

-## Changing colors
+## Changing settings

-You can change colors and delimiters for Headers, Lists, Text and Background.
+You can change some settings like initial URL, colors and delimiters for Headers, Lists, Text and Background.
 Edit `~/.local/share/castor_settings.toml` and add the values you need.
 These are the keys currently supported, you can use hex codes, plain colors names or even emojis!

 ```
+[general]
+start_url = "gemini://gemini.circumlunar.space/capcom"

 [colors]
 h1 = "red"
 h2 = "#FF6347"